-At Align Speech Therapy and Consulting, our mission is to guide you in aligning what you think, say, and do to reach your maximum potential by providing accessible, effective, and functional therapy services that centers around your goals.
+At Align Speech Therapy and Consulting, our mission is to guide you in aligning what you think, say, and do to reach your maximum potential by providing accessible, effective, and personalized therapy, wellness, and coaching services that center around you or your loved one's goals.

-We provide in-home therapy services in Pawleys Island, Murrells Inlet, and surrounding areas.
+We provide in-home services in Pawleys Island, Murrells Inlet, and surrounding areas.

-Additionally, we provide online therapy services for residents of Arizona, California, and South Carolina.
+Additionally, we provide online services for residents of Arizona, California, and South Carolina.

 Amanda Barclay M.S., CCC-SLP